LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Foundry.md

 ---
-title: Deploying a smart contract with Hardhat
+title: ... with Foundry
-slug: /building-on-lisk/deploying-a-smart-contract
+slug: /building-on-lisk/deploying-smart-contract/with-Foundry
-description: "A guide on deploying a smart contract on the Lisk test network using Hardhat.
+description: "A guide on deploying a smart contract on the Lisk test network using Foundry.
 Includes instructions for setting up the environment, compiling, and deploying the smart contract."
 keywords: [
-    "Hardhat",
+    "Foundry",
     "smart contract",
-    "ERC-721", "Lisk",
+    "ERC-20", "Lisk",
     "Lisk test network",
     "Lisk testnet",
+    "Lisk Sepolia",
     "Node.js",
     "Solidity",
     "smart contract deployment",